elope in south carolina

 It’s pretty remote.
 For a wedding, you’ll need to accommodate for the amount of time it takes to drive here from wherever you’re getting ready and wherever you’re having your reception.
 For a reception venue, Victoria Valley Vineyards is probably the closest at about 25 minutes away, and there are a few venues in Travelers Rest.
 Otherwise, you’ll need to make the drive to either Tryon, Brevard, or Greenville for a reception.

 Cell service is spotty.
 Coordinate beforehand with anyone you plan to meet there.
 It’s easy to follow signs to and from there though, so you might be able to get there and back without a GPS.
+I can usually get signal if I’m in the chapel and it’s not crowded, but I won’t have it for about the last 30 minutes of the drive.

 Be prepared for clouds or fog.
 The effect is cool, but it can totally hide the view of the mountains if it’s low enough and thick enough.
 Here is a post all about cloudy days and what to look for!